 Tulip Queen's Crown

 Every queen needs her crown!
-The history of the Tulip Queen and her crown date back to the very first Tulip Festival in 1949.
+The history of the Tulip Queen and her crown date back to the 1949 Tulip Festival.
 Two crowns were designed by Albany Artists Group member artist Hajo Christoph, one for the Tulip Queen and one for the Tulip King.
 1949 and 1950 were the only two years that a Tulip King was crowned, but the Tulip Queen tradition continues today.
 Pictured above (left) is the original Tulip Queen crown, crafted by George Righthand, on the 1951 Tulip Queen Judy Davenport.
 The three-pound crown was handwrought from brass and copper and featured six tulips standing up from a circlet.
 Righthand altered the crown in 1955 to have a wider band with rope twisted edges at the bottom, a taller center brass tulip and fur lining.
 In 1959, retired jeweler Charles Heisler created a new crown out of silver, accented with orange-red enamel tulips, that weighed between twelve to fourteen ounces.
 This crown is pictured above (right) with Tulip Queen candidate Jean Argus.
 Both of these crowns are in the Albany Institute's collection.

 Tulip Queen's Pendant & Royal Scepter